 - Spoon it over baked potatoes for the best ever vegan loaded baked potatoes!

 If you give this recipe a try, let me know!
 Leave a comment, rate it, or take a picture and tag it #alittleandalot on Instagram.

 - 1 cup raw cashews

-- 1/2 cup unsweetened non-dairy milk (I like Almond Milk)
+- ½ cup unsweetened non-dairy milk

-- 2 tbsp lemon juice
+- 2 tablespoons fresh squeezed lemon juice

-- 1/2 tsp apple cider vinegar
+- ½ teaspoon apple cider vinegar

-- 3/4 tsp onion powder
+- ¾ teaspoon onion powder

-- 3/4 tsp garlic powder
+- ¾ teaspoon garlic powder

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1/2 tsp ground white pepper
+- ½ teaspoon ground white pepper

 - You can leave the cashews soaking for longer than 15 minutes if you wish.
 They'll be fine left alone in their soaking liquid for up to 12 hours.
 If soaking for longer than 1 hour, you don't need to start with hot water.
-Room temperature or evern cold water is fine when the cashews will spend a lot of time soaking.
+Room temperature or even cold water is fine when the cashews will spend a lot of time soaking.

 - Vegan sour cream will keep in the refrigerator unspoiled for up to 7 days.
 However, I feel that the taste is best within the first 48 hours.
 For this reason, I rarely make more than the 1 cup this recipe results in.
-But, there's no reason why you can't double or tripple this recipe if you're making food for a crowd.
+But, there's no reason why you can't double or triple this recipe if you're making food for a crowd.
 Depending on the size of your blender, you should be able to scale this recipe up to make as much vegan sour cream as you need.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.